RyanDJScott/MTD-Score-Keeper/README.md

 # MTD (Mexican Train Dominoes) Score Keeper
-A web application that allows users to score their mexican train dominoes games, save their completed or semi-completed games for later viewing, and view the results of your previous games and/or others games.
+A web application that allows users to score their mexican train dominoes games, save their completed or semi-completed games for later viewing, and view the results of their previous games and/or others games.

 # Screenshots and Visuals
-The app has yet to be created (it is still in the early design phases).
+The app has yet to be created.

 # Live Link
 A live version of this app will be available as implementation begins.